RhyG/portfolio_site/README.md

 My portfolio site is a very simple, static site.
 It functions as most websites do, with a navbar at the top allowing navigation between pages.
 There is also a contact button containing a mailto link with my email, and the footer contains links to my Github and Linkedin as well as another mailto link.

 The site features my projects thus far, as well as a list of my current and future skills.
 The about page features a short blurb about me and my setup.
+The website is responsive, and displays well on all devices tested including mobile, tablet and desktop.

 <a id="dev"></a>
 # Development and design process